pimcore/pimcore/doc/Development_Documentation/20_Extending_Pimcore/01_Add_Your_Own_Dependencies_and_Packages.md

 Pimcore bundles can be registered on the kernel by enabling them in the extension manager.
 The extension manager also allows you to set a priority and environments to handle (as comma-separated string).

+You can also enable pimcore bundles manually by adding them via code as shown above.
+Bundles which are manually enabled can't be enabled or disabled through the extension manager.
+Instead, the extension manager will only expose functionality to interact with the bundle installer (install/uninstall/update).

 ## Version Checking
 To avoid compatibility problems with plugins or custom components, that are compatible with a special Pimcore version only, Pimcore has following requirement `pimcore/core-version` that defines its current version: